Koudelka: Development

-Koudelka was created by Hiroki Kikuta, who composed Secret of Mana, Seiken Densetsu 3 and Soukaigi at Square.
+Koudelka was created by Hiroki Kikuta, who composed the music for Secret of Mana, Seiken Densetsu 3 and Soukaigi at Square.
 Kikuta wanted to direct his own game, but Square's corporate structure prevented him from moving beyond a composer.
 Searching for a way to expand his role, Kikuta was introduced to the chairman of SNK; during their talk, he outlined many perceived pitfalls in the role-playing genre.
 Leaving Square, he formed Sacnoth in 1997 with other Square employees and SNK's funding.
 As Sacnoth's CEO and the game's main creative lead, Kikuta wanted to create a horror RPG.
 Koudelka began development after Sacnoth was founded, and Kikuta was its producer, director, writer and composer.

 Although Koudelka used turn-based combat on a grid and random encounters (similar to traditional RPGs), this was not Kikuta's original intention.
 He originally planned a real-time battle system with free movement within the environment, combining mechanics from simulation and adventure games.
 Interactive environments, such as furniture, were also planned to play a part in combat.
 Kikuta wanted to break away from RPG conventions, but other Sacnoth staff were reluctant to follow his example and retained traditional ideas from Square.
 Kikuta later regretted his lack of direct influence on the game design.
 About the battle-system design, art director Matsuzo Machida (credited as Matsuzo Itakura) said that it was designed to be easy so adults who did not normally play games could see the game's ending; in hindsight, the team could have increased the challenge.